Embarrassed Out Of Work

 - I closed my eyes and tried to imagine a waterfall.

 - I put my free hand just below my belly button and started finger drumming over my bladder while silently humming to give my urine some epic theme music to come out to.

-But none of this was helping, so I then tried putting my hand in the sink and running some warm water over it, and finally after what seemed like an eternity of doing this I actually started to pee...
+But none of this was helping, so I then tried putting my hand in the sink and running some warm water over it, and finally, after several minutes of doing this, I actually started to pee...

 I then heard the large man from behind the door yell...